Parents and Community

 After school care is provided on-site by the Cumberland County Schools Prime Time Program.
 This program provides students with enriching activities to enhance the learning process.
-Prime Time is offered at Ben Martin Elementary.
-We have many students that attend the afternoon sessions.
+Prime Time is not currently offered at Ben Martin Elementary.

 For more information visit: Cumberland County School’s Prime Time

 Community Volunteer Services

 Our staff is always looking for ways to involve our parents and the school community in as many activities displayed throughout our school each year.
 These activities include: Grandparent’s Senior Prom, Math Night, Science Night, Accelerated Reader Night, Fire Prevention Week, Red Ribbon Week, and Field Day are only a few opportunities in which our parents can become more involved.

 To be a Cumberland County Approved volunteer at our school you must complete a volunteer application through Cumberland County Schools.
 Visit the link below to learn more about the Mentor and Volunteer Programs offered through our school system.

 - I want Ben Martin Elementary to be one of the best schools in Cumberland County!

 - I want my child to have a great school year – to learn and to have fun!

 - I want to set an example for students the importance of volunteering!